ndless-nspire/nsptools-history/Ndless/trunk/doc/ReadMe.txt

 =======

 * <not yet released>
+ Installer:
   - Compatible with Computer Link Software 1.4
+  - New manual step to work around missed reboots
+  - FIX: Some transfer errors were not correctly reported
+ Loader:
+  - FIX: the OS could not be upgraded while Ndless was installed
+ Tools:
   - Building executables made a little easier.
 See the demo's Makefile.
- - Fixed: the OS could not be upgraded while Ndless was installed

 * v1.0 - 2010/02/26
  - The work is now covered by Open Source licenses